Which city is cheaper, Paris or Dublin?

 The museums, monuments, and landmarks in Paris are among the most recognizable in the world.
 One of the most world famous landmarks is the Eiffel Tower.
 The city is also home to the world renowned Louvre, Notre-Dame, and Palais Garnier Opera House.

-Dublin is a good place to visit if you're interested in museums or other recognizable sights.
+If you're looking for an educational opportunity, there are a decent number of museums and historical sights around Dublin.
 There are a number of museums around town including the National Museum of Ireland, the Little Museum of Dublin, and the National Gallery of Ireland.

 Paris has a longer list of notable local restaurants than Dublin.

-There are many up and coming restaurants in the Dublin area.
+Dublin is becoming an appealing option for foodies.
 Seafood has become popular around town, but you can also try traditional favorites like stew, pancakes, or coddle.